-As such, the days when QA was viewed as a peripheral, IT-specific function are no more.
+Gone are the days when QA was viewed as a peripheral IT-specific function.
 In addition to ensuring that software functions as it should, companies must keep pace with DevOps and continuous delivery expectations all while providing a high-quality user experience.

 These are the drivers behind the need for test automation, as manual testing alone is ill-equipped to address the ever-expanding test surface.
 However, it’s not enough to simply automate common, repeatable tests.
 Success in the digital age requires that companies employ intelligent, continuous test automation that moves beyond testing the code to understanding how users interact with the technology and tests the quality of that experience.